cklit/BeogramAdaptor/README.md

 If a Beogram CD player is connected, it will also show the currently playing track.

+_If you already is utilising the custom pages, e.g. through a Beoliving Intelligence, do not add your Halo to the Beogram adaptor.
+Halo can only connect to one client at a time._

 # REST calls
 For testing or integration with a control system, you can send commands directly to the Beogram player.
 I highly recommend using the IP address instead of beogram.local for these requests, as DNS lookup slows things down significantly.